SAP-samples/codejam-cap-llm/exercises/11-implement-cap-doc-helper-service/README.md

 ## Summary

 You have completed all exercises for this CodeJam.
 Congratulations!
 You have built your first CAP application utilizing the CAP-LLM-Plugin and the power of SAP generative AI Hub to expose AI capabilities to your consumers.

 There is much more to explore, and your journey has just begun.

-If you are done earlier than the rest or you want to challenge yourself, there is an optional exercise containing a task to implement an additional service.

 ## Further Reading